As deadly virus reminds the world of SARS, China seeks to stop scare from becoming political crisis | The Japan Times

 International health experts have been largely positive about China’s early response, which has demonstrated efforts to build a stronger nationwide health infrastructure in the wake of SARS.

-Still, the spread of the virus has citizens taking measures into their own hands.
-More pedestrians were seen wearing masks around the capital Tuesday.
+Still, the virus’ spread has citizens taking measures into their own hands, with more pedestrians and travelers wearing masks in the capital and elsewhere.

 “He’s supposed to be the chairman of everything ranging from finance to health and so forth,” Lam said.
 “But so far things have not been working out very well, in both economic figures and other measurements of public administration.”